Efficiency in local differential privacy: Asymptotic lower bounds for estimation in locally private models

-\begin{remark}\normalfont To prove Theorem~\ref{thm:LAMN}, one may use one of the several sets of sufficient conditions for the LAMN property that are available in the literature.
-Those in \citet{Jeganathan82}, however, require even $\Sigma_{n,\theta}\to \Sigma_\theta$ in probability (on some extended probability space on which we can define $\Sigma_\theta$).
-However, it is not clear if this stronger assumption can be satisfied (along subsequences) in the present setting of $\alpha$-sequentially interactive privacy without restricting the class of possible privacy mechanisms.
-In contrast, \citet{Basawa83} require only weak convergence to establish the LAMN property, but they work with classical differentiability assumptions rather than with DQM.
-We therefore provide a slightly different argument, combining ideas from \citet{Jeganathan82} and \citet{Basawa83}, that requires only weak convergence of $\Sigma_{n,\theta}$ and DQM of the original model; see Appendix~\ref{sec:app:LB} for the proof of Theorem~\ref{thm:LAMN}. \end{remark}
+\begin{remark}\normalfont To prove Theorem~\ref{thm:LAMN}, one could try to use sufficient conditions for the LAMN property that are available in the literature.
+For example, to establish the representation of the log-likelihood-ratio $\Lambda_n$ in part~1 of Definition~\ref{def:LAMN}, one could essentially follow \citet{Jeganathan82}, who also operates under a DQM framework.
+However, checking those assumptions in our privacy framework is hardly any easier than directly proving the required property of $\Lambda_n$.
+Furthermore, to establish the weak convergence in part~2 of Definition~\ref{def:LAMN}, \citet{Jeganathan82} (who relies on the martingale CLT of \citet{Hall77}) requires that $\Sigma_{n,\theta}\to \Sigma_\theta$ in probability (on some extended probability space on which we can define $\Sigma_\theta$).
+However, it is not clear if this stronger assumption can be satisfied (at least along subsequences) in the present setting of $\alpha$-sequentially interactive privacy without restricting the class of possible privacy mechanisms.
+In contrast, \citet{Basawa83} use a quite elegant direct argument to establish part~2 of Definition~\ref{def:LAMN}, requiring only weak convergence of $\Sigma_{n,\theta}$, but they work with classical differentiability assumptions on the densities $p_\theta$ rather than with DQM.
+We therefore decided to provide a direct and fully self-contained proof of both parts of Definition~\ref{def:LAMN}, borrowing ideas from \citet{Jeganathan82} for the first part and ideas from \citet{Basawa83} for the second part.
+In particular, following \citet{Basawa83}, we use moment generating functions to establish the joint weak convergence of $(\Delta_{n,\theta},\Sigma_{n,\theta})$, which is possible here because $\alpha$-differential privacy imposes convenient boundedness properties.
+This makes for a much shorter and more elegant argument than checking assumptions of an appropriate martingale CLT; see Appendix~\ref{sec:app:LB} for the proof of Theorem~\ref{thm:LAMN}. \end{remark}